torrust/torrust-documentation/docs/torrust-index/config.md

-# Configuring Torrust
+# Configuring the Index

 Torrust's configuration is a simple TOML file.
 If no TOML file is found, it will fail on startup.

 ## Must change

 > These are all the configuration options that can affect the security of your instance.
 Please make sure to change these to your own values.

 - `tracker.token`
 - `auth.secret_key`

 ## Configuration

 ### Tracker

 - `REQUIRED` `url`: public UDP url of the torrust-tracker instance.
 - `REQUIRED` `api_url`: URL of the torrust-tracker API, usually `http://localhost:1212`.
 - `REQUIRED` `token`: token configured in the torrust-tracker configuration.
 - `REQUIRED` `token_valid_seconds`: Lifetime of a tracker key.

 ### NET

 - `REQUIRED` `port`: The port the API will listen on.
 It's not advised to use ports under 1024 because root access is required for these ports.
-- `OPTIONAL` `base_url`: The URL this application is accesible from.
+- `OPTIONAL` `base_url`: The URL this application is accessible from.
 Used to build the email verification URL.
 If not set it uses the hostname the endpoint was called from.

 ### Database

 - `REQUIRED` `connect_url`: The connection URL of the database.
-Should always start with `sqlite:`, no other databases are supported as of now.Including `mode=rwc` allows the database to be `Read / Writed / Created`.
+Should always start with `sqlite:`, no other databases are supported as of now.Including `mode=rwc` allows the database to be `Read / Written / Created`.
 Example: `sqlite://data.db?mode=rwc`
 - `REQUIRED` `torrent_info_update_interval`: Interval in seconds for updating torrent seeder and leecher information.
 This can be a heavy operation depending on the amount of torrents that are tracked, and thus is not recommended to be lower than `1800` seconds.

 ### Mail

 - `REQUIRED` `server`: Hostname or IP address of a SMTP server.
 - `REQUIRED` `port`: Port of the SMTP server.
 - `REQUIRED` `username`: Username for authenticating with the specified SMTP server.